Aayushi8804/aiml-football-prediction-project/README.md

 This is a football tournament prediction model created using ML.

-Using Decision Tree Algorithm, we are predicted the number of goals each player will score in a football tournament season (38 games).
+Using Decision Tree Algorithm, we have predicted the number of goals each player will score in a football tournament season (38 games).
 We use features such as age, appearances, goals per match, etc. to predict the performance of each player.

 ## Working of the project